lycis/QtDropbox/README.md

 just open an issue.

 ## Development
-QtDropbox is currently under development and only provides limited features at the moment.
+QtDropbox is in ongoing development so not all features provided by the Dropbox API are available right now.
 If you have some knowledge about C++ (with Qt framework and/or the Dropbox REST API you are welcome to contribute to this project.
 For details take a look at the [project webpage](http://lycis.github.com/QtDropbox/)

 ### Current status
-Because QtDropbox is far from being ready for a release candidate I will list all already available and somewhat tested features here:
+QtDropbox is constantly improved and developed further to include all possible requests you could send to Dropbox and to simplify access.
+Below is a list of features that are currently available and
+tested:

 Currently in progress:
 * Complete documentation